awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 # Connecting to a DB Instance Running the MariaDB Database Engine<a name="USER_ConnectToMariaDBInstance"></a>

 After Amazon RDS provisions your DB instance, you can use any standard MariaDB client application or utility to connect to the instance\.
-In the connection string, you specify the DNS address from the DB instance endpoint as the host parameter, and specify the port number from the DB instance endpoint as the port parameter\.
+In the connection string, you specify the Domain Name System \(DNS\) address from the DB instance endpoint as the host parameter\.
+You also specify the port number from the DB instance endpoint as the port parameter\.

 You can use the AWS Management Console, the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) operation to list the details of an Amazon RDS DB instance, including its endpoint\.

-**To find the endpoint for a MariaDB instance in the AWS Management Console**
+**To find the endpoint for a MariaDB DB instance in the AWS Management Console**

 1. Open the RDS console and then choose **Databases** to display a list of your DB instances\.

 1. Choose the MariaDB DB instance name to display its details\.

 1. On the **Connectivity & security** tab, copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
-![\[Connect to a MariaDB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MariaDBConnect1.png)
+![\[Connect to a MariaDB DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MariaDBConnect1.png)

 If an endpoint value is `mariadb-instance1.123456789012.us-east-1.rds.amazonaws.com:3306`, then you specify the following values in a MariaDB connection string:
-+ For host or host name, specify `mariadb-instance1.123456789012.us-east-1.rds.amazonaws.com`
++ For host or host name, specify `mariadb-instance1.123456789012.us-east-1.rds.amazonaws.com`\.
-+ For port, specify `3306`
++ For port, specify `3306`\.

-You can connect to an Amazon RDS MariaDB DB instance by using tools like the `mysql` command line utility\.
-For more information on using the `mysql` utility, go to [mysql Command\-line Client](http://mariadb.com/kb/en/mariadb/mysql-command-line-client/) in the MariaDB documentation\.
-One GUI\-based application you can use to connect is HeidiSQL\.
-For more information, see the [ Download HeidiSQL](http://www.heidisql.com/download.php) page\.
+You can connect to an Amazon RDS MariaDB DB instance by using tools like the mysql command line utility\.
+For more information on using the mysql utility, see [mysql Command\-line Client](http://mariadb.com/kb/en/mariadb/mysql-command-line-client/) in the MariaDB documentation\.
+One GUI\-based application you can use to connect is Heidi\.
+For more information, see the [Download Heidi](http://www.heidisql.com/download.php) page\.

 Two common causes of connection failures to a new DB instance are the following:
 + The DB instance was created using a security group that doesn't authorize connections from the device or Amazon EC2 instance where the MariaDB application or utility is running\.
 If the DB instance was created in an Amazon VPC, it must have a VPC security group that authorizes the connections\.
 For more information, see [Amazon Virtual Private Cloud VPCs and Amazon RDS](USER_VPC.md)\.